Consent Preferences

 • Cycle control — Lupron or oral contraceptives for cycle synchronization

-• Luteal support — Progesterone (injection, suppository, or oral) after retrieval or transfer
+• Luteal support — progesterone (injection, suppository, or oral) after retrieval or transfer

-IVF Medication Savings FAQ
+IVF medication savings FAQ

-Do I need a retail membership or subscription to access these savings?
+Do I need a membership or subscription?

 Can I use these savings with my insurance?

 Absolutely.
-We encourage you to schedule a consultation to discuss your fertility goals, understand what a treatment plan might look like, and get a clear picture of expected costs — including medication savings.
+We encourage you to schedule a consultation to discuss your goals, understand what a treatment plan might look like, and get a clear picture of expected costs — including medication savings.
 Financial transparency is a core part of how we care for our patients.